2019 flavor trends and customer health preferences

 Nuts are prominently featured in fruit and seed mixes.
 These mixes are moving well ahead of the usual dried fruit accompaniments, such as raisins, and companies are now mixing nuts like almonds with less common single and mixed fruits, super-fruits and seeds.

 As a handy ingredient, nuts are getting a rising share of new product launches in the ever-evolving global snacks class.
-Factors that driving growth, include new research on nuts’ health qualities, higher availability of different nut type and technological boosts allowing for new coatings, seasonings, and packaging formats.
+Factors driving that growth include new research on nuts’ health qualities, higher availability of different nut type and technological boosts allowing for new coatings, seasonings, and packaging formats.
 When it comes to snack nuts, almonds fit particularly well with new customer eating habits, varying tastes, and different trends.

 The range of snacks featuring nuts proceeds to extend beyond traditional natural or salted nuts to include smoked and caramelized variants that offer infinite potential.
 On-trend combinations for nuts only proceed to evolve the standard for flavor, pushing the limits of sweet and savory profiles.